Skip to content

 The diversion of Coast Guard flights to deportation missions, the use of CISA surveillance to monitor legal observers, and the suspension of TSA PreCheck as political leverage all represent coordination in reverse -- the subordination of one agency's mission to another's political objectives, enabled by consolidation.
 Fragmentation would have prevented each of these abuses.

-Structural Safeguards¶
+Structural Safeguards

-Congressional Oversight Simplification¶
+Congressional Oversight Simplification

-DHS currently answers to over 100 congressional committees and subcommittees -- a number that grew from the 86 the 9/11 Commission identified in 2004, despite the Commission's recommendation for consolidation.
+DHS currently answers to over 100 congressional committees and subcommittees -- a number that grew from the 86 the 9/11 Commission identified in 2004, despite the Commission's recommendation for consolidation.[14]
 This fragmentation is a direct product of the 2002 merger: Congress consolidated 22 agencies without reorganizing its own committee structure.
+The result is an oversight architecture so diffuse that it provides cover rather than accountability.

 Decomposition resolves this by aligning each agency with the committee structure matching its mission.
 TSA and the Coast Guard at Transportation answer to the transportation committees.
 The Secret Service and CBP at Treasury answer to the finance committees.
 The oversight architecture simplifies from over 100 fragmented jurisdictional claims to established committee relationships -- creating two new jurisdictional questions (the independent entities) instead of perpetuating over twenty unresolved ones.

-Political Economy¶
+Political Economy

-Who Benefits from the Status Quo¶
+Who Benefits from the Status Quo

 Defense and security contractors benefit from DHS's $60 billion annual budget flowing through a single procurement and contracting apparatus.
+Decomposition means renegotiating contracting relationships across multiple agencies.

-Who Is Harmed by the Status Quo¶
+Who Is Harmed by the Status Quo

 The American public is subject to the concentrated coercive authority of a department operating with reduced constitutional protections, minimal internal checks, and the fastest time-to-damage of any federal agency.
+This is not a partisan observation.
+It is an institutional design problem that will exist under any administration and will be exploited by any loyalist Secretary willing to use the tools the structure provides.

 Congress as an institution is hampered by an oversight structure that the 9/11 Commission called "dysfunctional" and that has only worsened since.[16]
 The Commission on the Prevention of Weapons of Mass Destruction gave Congress a grade of "F" for failing to consolidate DHS oversight; its former leader later said he would issue "an F-minus."[17]

-Blocking Power and Coalition Dynamics¶
+Blocking Power and Coalition Dynamics

 The primary blocking power resides in congressional committee chairs who would lose jurisdictional claims.
 This is the same dynamic that has defeated every oversight consolidation attempt since 2004.
 The Act mitigates this through two mechanisms.
 First, agencies placed in existing departments automatically fall under those departments' established committee relationships, making jurisdictional realignment a structural consequence rather than a separate legislative fight.
 Second, the Act can be pursued as modular legislation -- individual agency transfers can proceed independently if the full decomposition faces resistance, with each successfully passed component reducing DHS's scope and making remaining transfers politically easier.

 The Act's relationship to the Federal Elections Modernization Act (FEMA) and the Office of Congressional Procedure Act (OCP) also matters.
-The FEMA's House expansion reduces the scarcity of committee slots that makes jurisdiction valuable.
+The expanded House reduces the scarcity of committee slots that makes jurisdiction valuable.
 The OCP's proportional committee leadership distribution eliminates winner-take-all committee control.
 Together, they dissolve the incentive structure that makes turf wars rational.
 Without these companion reforms, the decomposition faces the same jurisdictional resistance that has blocked every prior attempt.
 With them, the resistance structure itself is transformed.

-Fiscal Framework¶
+Fiscal Framework

-Order-of-Magnitude Costs¶
+Order-of-Magnitude Costs

 The decomposition involves transferring approximately 240,000 employees and $60 billion in annual budget authority across the federal government.
 The primary costs are transitional rather than ongoing: